chriskolb/SDDR-Species/README.md

 - **`full-model-datagen.R`** (runtime: **several minutes** on LEQR server)

 This script takes the raw species occurrence and environmental grid data (**not included here**) and produces the pooled and multivariate data sets (`full-model-list.Rds` in `data` folder of pooled-models and multi-species-models), as well as generates spatially decorrelated cross-validation folds using `blockCV`.
-Although the raw data is not included, the resulting data set is included in the `data`subfolders of the pooled and multi-species approaches.
+Although the raw data is not included, the resulting data set is included in the `data` subfolders of the pooled and multi-species SDDR variants.

 <img src="https://github.com/chriskolb/SDDR-Species/blob/master/readme-files/full-tune-vs-test.png" alt="drawing" width="400"/>